BSidesPDX/CTF-2020/over-the-air/200-Xclusive-numborz/solution/README.md

 ## Finding the challenge

 The challenge is a section of the twitch stream being looped on twitch.tv/over_the_air.
-It is signaled by a short rendition of Bella Ciao (played by yours truly), and the image found in the src repository.
+It is signaled by a short rendition of Bella Ciao (played by yours truly) at approximately 7 minutes into the video during the school scene in the Duck and Cover video where Betty is asking her teacher a question.

 ## Capturing the challenge